All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1889_cleveland_nl_obrien

 Dated April 1889.
 Old Judge baseball card of C O’Brien (AA 88, NL 89, PL 90).
 Full view at left, detail view at right.
-Photo date may be determined by similarity in background to photo A. Detail view shows a dark cap with a smooth front and no noticeable banding.
+Photo date may be determined by similarity in background to the McKean photo above.
+Detail view shows a dark cap with a smooth front and no noticeable banding.
 Years O’Brien with team from baseball-reference.com.
 Image from the Metropolitan Museum of Art, New York.

 Photo D